MahanVeisi8/RL_practices/Cartpole/4 - SARSA/README.md

 ### Summary

-The SARSA implementation has successfully demonstrated its ability to learn and adapt effectively to the Cart Pole challenge.
-The detailed plots and animations confirm the algorithm's learning efficacy and robustness.
-Through progressive training, the agent showcased significant improvements in strategy and performance, achieving high stability and excellent accuracy in balancing the pole.
-This success not only underscores the potential of SARSA in dynamic decision-making environments but also sets a benchmark for future enhancements and applications.
+Our SARSA implementation has shown partial success in adapting to the Cart Pole challenge but did not achieve the optimal stability or high reward benchmarks.
+The plots and visual evidence point to an improvement in strategy over time, yet they also highlight the algorithm’s limitations in maintaining long-term balance without further tuning or enhanced learning strategies.

 ## Conclusions

-The project demonstrates the application of the SARSA algorithm to a classic problem in reinforcement learning.
-The results show how the algorithm performs under different conditions and provide insights into its learning capabilities and stability.
+This project underscores the practical challenges of applying the SARSA algorithm to dynamic tasks like the Cart Pole problem.
+The results reveal substantial room for improvement, particularly in achieving consistent performance across all stages of learning.
+These findings suggest the potential need for incorporating mechanisms like replay memory or exploring more sophisticated policy enhancements to achieve better stability and reliability in decision-making environments.